 Living with Compassion:

-In addition to teaching about Emotional Intelligence (EQ), Daniel Goleman also readily advocates for individuals to develop heightening levels of compassion.
+In addition to teaching about Emotional Intelligence (EQ), Daniel Goleman also readily advocates for individuals to develop heightened levels of compassion.
 In regard to the previously examined EQ skills, Goleman tells us that empathy should be considered a building block for the more heartening feelings of compassion that he regularly talks about.
-When you combine his previous work studying the great eastern spiritual traditions, his nearly lifelong meditation practice, and his ongoing relationship with the Dalai Lama, it becomes clear to see where Goleman gets his compassionate inspiration from.
-The topic is in fact so important to him that in 2007 Goleman dedicated his Ted Talks speech, Why Aren’t We More Compassionate?, to the subject.
-Instead of reiterate what Goleman said during his memorable speech, we’ll let you experience it first hand here:
+When you combine his previous work studying the great Eastern spiritual traditions, his nearly lifelong meditation practice, and his ongoing relationship with the Dalai Lama, it becomes clear to see where Goleman gets his compassionate inspiration from.
+The topic is in fact so important to him that in 2007 Goleman dedicated his Ted Talks speech, Why Aren’t We More Compassionate? to the subject.
+Instead of reiterating what Goleman said during his memorable speech, we’ll let you experience it firsthand here: